Takeaways

 Background and Purpose of the Identity Protection PIN Program

-The IP PIN program was introduced to help combat the growing problem of tax-related identity theft.
-In these cases, fraudsters use stolen Social Security numbers (SSNs) and other personal information to file false tax returns and claim fraudulent refunds.
-Identity theft in tax filing has become a major issue for the IRS, causing financial losses and delays for victims who have to work with the agency to sort out the theft.
+The IRS introduced the Identity Protection PIN (IP PIN) program to combat the growing issue of tax-related identity theft.
+Fraudsters use stolen Social Security numbers (SSNs) and personal information to file false tax returns and claim fraudulent refunds.
+This form of identity theft poses a serious challenge for the IRS, causing financial losses and delays for victims who must resolve the issue with the agency.

 How the IP PIN Program Works